Family Nurse Practitioner

 - A program that is known for its intellectual rigor and clinical quality

-The APRN: Family NP concentration at the master's level is a minimum of 45 credit hours, and can be completed in as little as two (2) years, or if part time, in three (3) years.
+The Family NP concentration at the master's level is a minimum of 46 credit hours, and can be completed in as little as two (2) years, or if part time, in three (3) years.

-Graduates of this program have attained a 100% pass rate on national certification exams since 2007.
-All successful graduates of the APRN Family NP concentration possess educational requirements to apply for:
+All successful graduates of the Family NP concentration possess educational requirements to apply for:

 - The American Nurses Credentialing Center (ANCC) exam for the Family Nurse Practitioner, or